-Dual Diagnosis or co-occurring mental illnesses arise because individuals find themselves self-medicating with alcohol or drugs.
+Dual Diagnoses or co-occurring mental illnesses arise because individuals self-medicate with alcohol or drugs.

-Here at the Executive Rehab Guide, we are committed to helping those who are battling mental health and drug or alcohol related problems.
+Here at the Executive Rehab Guide, we are committed to helping those battling mental health and drug or alcohol-related problems.

 Call us today on 0808 1150 446.